 - Talking gently – The tone in which we address people can change the meaning of a sentence and you should refrain from aggressive and condescending tones

-- Practice patience – Patience is a key skill that we could all use and we should have patience so Allah (SWT) might help us with our problems
+- Practice patience – Patience is a key skill that we can all use and we should have patience so Allah (SWT) might help us with our problems

 - Guiding reverts – New Muslims need extra care and guidance when joining Islam and we can give Sadaqah by offering guidance to reverts